Explore UCD

 Approaches to Teaching and Learning:

-The module comprises face-to-face lectures.
+The module comprises face-to-face lectures and tutorials.

 Requirements, Exclusions and Recommendations